-Drugs and substances means:
+Drugs and substances mean:

-- Any dangerous, controlled or classified drug or steroid (unless prescribed and notified to the School Health Centre) - Any 'legal highs' or 'legal drugs' which can be obtained from a chemist shop.
-This category may include any substances which affect or claim to affect pupil behaviour or performance - Any psychoactive substances or other substance that is intended to be used to achieve an altered state or 'high' rather than for its prescribed usage (examples may include Nitrous Oxide, solvents, glues, aerosols, nutmeg etc) - Any drug paraphernalia (including the materials to roll cigarettes) - Any substances intended to resemble drugs - Any other substances held or supplied in each case for purposes of misuse
+- Any dangerous, controlled or classified drug or steroid (unless prescribed and notified to the School Health Centre). - Any 'legal highs' or 'legal drugs' which can be obtained from a shop or online.
+This category may include any substances which affect or claim to affect student behaviour or performance.

+- Any psychoactive substances or other substance that is intended to be used to achieve an altered state or 'high' rather than for its prescribed usage (examples may include Nitrous Oxide, solvents, glues, aerosols, nutmeg etc). - Any drug paraphernalia (including the materials to roll cigarettes). - Any substances intended to resemble drugs. - Any other substances held or supplied in each case for purposes of misuse.

-Tobacco means any tobacco-related product and paraphernalia including tobacco, lighters, cigarettes, cigar, pipes and any other smoking related products.
+Tobacco means any tobacco-related product and paraphernalia including tobacco, snuss, lighters, cigarettes, cigar, pipes and any other smoking related products.
 Any suspicion that tobacco has been used in conjunction with any controlled substance will be dealt with in line with the drug procedures outlined in this policy.
-For this reason, possession of the materials to roll cigarettes will be dealt with in line with the Drugs procedures.
+For this reason, possession of the materials to roll cigarettes will be dealt with in line with the drugs procedures.

 Nicotine products are those intended to provide the effects of nicotine or to replace the effects of smoking.
 The Foundation accepts that these can be used as a means to reduce addiction to tobacco as part of a drive to stop smoking.
-The use of patches can be allowed but must be notified to the School Health Centre and monitored in the same way as any other medication used by pupils while at School.
-The use of vaping equipment or electronic cigarettes for this purpose is strictly forbidden and will be dealt with in line with the School's drug's procedures outlined in this policy.
+The use of patches can be allowed but must be notified to the School Health Centre and monitored in the same way as any other medication used by students while at School.
+The use of vaping equipment or electronic cigarettes for this purpose is strictly forbidden and will be dealt with as outlined in this policy.

-Vaping is a term that describes the use of any equipment designed to administer substances into the body in a gaseous form (excluding inhalers which have been prescribed to asthmatic pupils and registered with the School Health Centre).
+Vaping is a term that describes the use of any equipment designed to administer substances into the body in a gaseous form (excluding inhalers which have been prescribed to asthmatic students and registered with the School Health Centre).
 It includes the use of electronic cigarettes, vape pods, e-liquid, e-cig tanks, shisha pipes, bongs or any vaping accessories.
-Vaping in any form is strictly forbidden anywhere on the School sites and will be dealt with in line with the School's drugs procedures detailed in this policy.
+Vaping in any form is strictly forbidden anywhere on the School sites and will be dealt with in line with this policy.

-Biological sample means a sample of breath, saliva, hair or urine provided by pupil in accordance with the procedures set out in this policy.
+Biological sample means a sample of breath, saliva, hair or urine provided by student in accordance with the procedures set out in this policy.